Rotation Curves of Spiral Galaxies: GALAXY TYPES AND ROTATION CHARACTERISTICS

 \subsection{Barred Galaxies}

 Large-scale rotation properties of SBb and SBc galaxies are generally similar to those of non-barred galaxies of Sb and Sc types.
 However, the study of their kinematics is more complicated than for non-barred spirals, because their gas tracers are less uniformly distributed (Bosma 1981a,1996), and their iso-velocity contours are skewed in the direction toward the bar (H$\alpha$, Peterson et al. 1978; HI, Sancisi et al. 1979; stellar absorption lines, Kormendy 1983).
-CO-line mapping and spectroscopy reveal high concentration of molecular gas in shocked lanes along a bar superposed by significant non-circular motions (Handa et al. 1990; Sakamoto et al. 1999).

-Thus, barred galaxies show velocity jumps from $\pm \sim 30 - 40$ \kms\ to $\ge 100$ \kms\ on the leading edges of the bar, $R\sim 2 - 5$ kpc.
+CO-line mapping and spectroscopy reveal high concentration of molecular gas in shocked lanes along a bar superposed by significant non-circular motions (Handa et al. 1990; Sakamoto et al. 1999; Kuno et al. 2000).
+Thus, barred galaxies show velocity jumps from $\pm \sim 30 - 40$ \kms\ to $\ge 100$ \kms\ on the leading edges of the bar, $R\sim 2 - 5$ kpc, whereas some barred galaxies show flat rotation (e.g., NGC 253: Sorai et al. 2000).
 Non-barred spirals can show velocity variation of about $\pm 10 - 20$ \kms, caused mainly by spiral arms.
 Compared with non-barred spirals, barred galaxies require a more complete velocity field to understand their kinematics.
 As discussed earlier, intensity-weighted velocities are underestimated compared to the circular velocities, which is particularly crucial for shock compressed molecular gas in the central regions (see Section 4.9).

 This large velocity variation arises from the barred potential of several kpc length.
 Simulations of PV diagrams for edge-on barred galaxies show many tens of \kms\ fluctuations, superposed on the usual flat rotation curve (Athanassoula and Bureau 1999; Bureau and Athanassoula 1999; Weiner \& Sellwood 1999).
 However, distinguishing the existence of a bar and quantifying it are not uniquely done from such limited edge-on information.
 For more quantitative results, two-dimensional velocity analyses are necessary (Wozniak \& Pfenniger 1997).
 In these models, barred spirals contain up to 30\% counterrotating stars; the orbits are almost circular and perpendicular to the bar.
 Pattern speeds for the bar have been determined from absorption line spectra (Buta et al. 1996; Gerssen 2000 and references therein).